Protection from Retaliation

 - Corrective action requested by the complainant; and

-- Complainant's acknowledgement of the above facts and date of filing.
+- Complainant's acknowledgement of the above facts; and

 OIC may require the complainant to amend the complaint to provide sufficient information.
 If the complainant does not amend the complaint to correct the insufficiencies identified by OIC within a reasonable timeframe, as defined by OIC, the complaint may be dismissed by OIC.
 Individuals filing a complaint under this policy may ask for confidentiality.
 OIC will grant confidentiality to the extent possible.